 And thank god for that, Curtis brings a presence to the series that has been missing since the moment she left, and you suddenly go back to caring about the characters again.
 She plays a woman who has been driven to her wit’s end by this horrific figure, and it turns what is, in all honesty, another straight forward slasher into the first one that is actually worth your time since Season of the Witch.

 It’s that ability from Curtis that makes the first ten minutes of Halloween: Resurrection watchable.
-It’s a ten minutes that brings her ark in the Halloween franchise to an end and in all honesty, is the genuine highlight of this film
+It’s ten minutes that brings her ark in the Halloween franchise to an end and in all honesty, is the genuine highlight of this film

 Which isn’t as backhanded a compliment as it might appear because despite being pretty dreadful, Halloween: Resurrection feels ahead of its time in its treatment of the internet.
-By this point, Myers has become a celebrity and the film centres around a online reality show that sees a group of teens going into Myer’s childhood home and spending the night there on Halloween.
+By this point, Myers has become a celebrity, and the film centres around an online reality show that sees a group of teens going into Myer’s childhood home and spending the night there on Halloween.
 I’ll give you one guess what happens next?

-Unfortunately, the film doesn’t live up to the interesting premise, and it features a Paul Rudd level performance from fucking Busta Rhymes as the producer of this fictional show.
+Unfortunately, the film doesn’t live up to the intriguing premise, and it features a Paul Rudd level performance from fucking Busta Rhymes as the producer of this fictional show.
 Katee Sackhoff and Tyra Banks provide another couple of familiar faces and are a hell of a lot better than Rhymes but can’t do enough to save what turned out to be the final nail in this iteration of the Halloween franchise.

 Which in theory is a nice idea but here’s the thing.
 Not everything needs an origin tale.
 It’s something we see in cinema more and more, and the attempt to connect with Michael Myers damages his character more than it aids it.
 It changes Myers from a dark shape that lurks in the corner of your eye into a fucked-up human being who just happens to be a big cunt who likes stabbing folk.

 The nicest thing I can say about this reboot is that if you like Rob Zombie’s films, you will probably enjoy it.
-Like much of his work, it is ultra stylish, and the violence is genuinely shocking; however, that style (plus a lot of nudity and swearing) doesn’t make up for the complete lack of soul.
+Like much of his work, it is ultra-stylish, and the violence is genuinely shocking; however, that style (plus a lot of nudity and swearing) doesn’t make up for the complete lack of soul.
 Scout Taylor-Compton turns Laurie Strode from a sympathetic character into one we couldn’t give two hoots about, and it means that when the killing begins it is easier to zone out than try and care about what’s happening.

 The one upside is that out of the many actors that play Myers, Tyler Mane might be the best.
-He has a physicality to him that makes him genuinely terrifying and is the one upside to this ultimately disappointing film.
+He has a physicality to him that makes him genuinely terrifying and is the one positive to this ultimately disappointing film.

 Instead, we zoom forward a year and Laurie’s gone off the rails.
 We can tell this because she has an Alice Cooper poster and wears some black.
-You’d think a guy who made his name playing heavy music would be able to avoid those stereotypes wouldn’t you?
+You’d think a guy who made his name playing heavy music would be able to avoid those stereotypes, wouldn’t you?
 Despite being pretty sure that Myers is dead, she is still haunted by him, and her sessions with her shrink aren’t working too well.